KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Commenting condition for techstack in main.js"
+  > "UnCommenting condition for techstack in main.js"

   ---